caraya/gulp-starter-2021/src/md-content/creating-custom-eslint-plugins.md

 This will prefill the `package.json` file with information from your Git settings.
 You can always edit it later.

-The next step is to write the rules that you want to use and how to handle them (error or warning).
+The next step is to write the rules that you want to use and how to handle them (error or warning) in your default entry point, in this case, `index.js`.

 All the rules are wrapped in a `rules` object that lives `module.exports`, this way you can export multiple rules.